 The Company's historical financial information for the period from May 6, 2004 (inception) to December 31, 2004 has been derived from our historical financial statements audited by KPMG LLP, independent registered public accounting firm, whose report with respect thereto is included elsewhere in this prospectus.
 The Company's historical financial information as of and for the fiscal quarter ended March 25, 2005 has been derived from our unaudited historical financial statements contained elsewhere in this prospectus.
 The following unaudited pro forma financial data gives effect to the acquisitions of our initial hotels and related mortgage debt, our probable acquisitions of the Vail Marriott and a portfolio of hotels consisting of the Marriott Los Angeles Airport, Marriott's Frenchman's Reef and Morning Star Beach Resort, Renaissance Worthington Hotel and Marriott Atlanta Alpharetta (the "Capital Hotel Investment Portfolio") and the sources and uses of the proceeds of the offering.
-The unaudited pro forma consolidated balance sheet data is presented as if these transactions had occurred on March 25, 2005 and the unaudited pro forma consolidated statement of operations and other data for the each of the fiscal quarters ended March 25, 2005 and March 26, 2004, respectively and the year ended December 31, 2004 are presented as if these transactions had occurred on the first day of the periods presented.
+The unaudited pro forma consolidated balance sheet data is presented as if these transactions had occurred on March 25, 2005 and the year ended December 31, 2004 are presented as if these transactions had occurred on the first day of the periods presented.